-The former German chancellor Konrad Adenauer is said to have made the following statement: “Who cares about the balderdash I spouted yesterday?”
+The former German chancellor Konrad Adenauer is said to have made the following statement: “What do I care about the balderdash I spouted yesterday?”
 I have no idea if he really ever said this but it perfectly could apply for my former review (German only) on this lens.
 Last year in November I have bought a used copy of the Fujinon XF18 F2 and had nothing good to say about it – at least for the most part.
 At the end of the story I have sold it again and decided to put the much larger XF16 into my bag for my four-month journey through Europe.

 Maybe some of the German readers remember my glowing review on the XF16 (German only).
 Therefore, this choice might sound quite comprehensible.
 But what made me change my opinion and let me buy this lens again somewhere in Poland after two months of traveling?
 For sure I had no issues at all with the quality of the XF16.
 However, after a really intensive use I would consider that lens as too large and too heavy – for my personal taste and for the kind of use on the road.
 Otherwise it’s still exceptional on a shooting!

 So, to my own surprise, I gave the XF18 a second try.
 And I was not disappointed, to put it briefly.
 The lens for sure has not changed, but maybe I have… 😉